lewinskee/sendy-shopify-plugin/README.md

 - The API key is a unique identifier for your business, you can get one by sending an email to merchantapi@sendyit.com

 Once you’ve installed the plugin, open the Sendy Fulfilment app to ensure the products are synced and then consign your items to the Sendy fulfilment centres

-## Automatic Installation (Work in progress, currently not available)

-- Search for “Sendy Fulfilment" from your Shopify app section, Click on the plugin and install
-- After installation has finished, click the ‘activate plugin’ link.

 ## Development